Have you ever asked the question:

 What genre is my children’s book?

 Additionally it’s easy to confuse the formats with genre so let’s settle that first since many times people use the words interchangeably when talking about children’s books.
-If you are asking about the genre of your children’s book then you are wondering if your book is fiction, non-fiction, fantasy, etc. However, when I get the question: What genre is my children’s book? more often than not people are asking in which category does their book belong––which age group will be reading it––and that is what we are going to look at here.
+If you are asking about the genre of your children’s book then you are wondering if your book is fiction, non-fiction, fantasy, etc. However, when I get the question: What genre is my children’s book? more often than not people are asking in which category does their book belong –– which age group will be reading it –– and that is what we are going to look at here.

-This is a great resource for anyone new to writing children’s books, for authors who plan to self-publish, and for educators.
+This is a great resource for anyone new to writing children’s books, for authors who plan to self-publish, and for parents or educators.
 It’s important to remember that these are guidelines, and sometimes it’s okay to break the rules.
 However…

 The Golden Rule